 After the letter is sent, the business has thirty (30) days to respond to it.
 The business has options moving forward.
 The business can make a settlement offer, which if rejected, could be the basis for a reduction in the plaintiff's damages later by the court.
 Or, the business could refuse to make a settlement offer, in which case it could be subject to double or even triple damages if it refused to offer relief in bad faith.

 When a business is the plaintiff and decides to sue another business for violations of the Massachusetts Consumer Protection Laws, Section 11 of Chapter 93A applies, and the rules are a little different.
 For business-to-business complaints, no demand letter is required.

 Like with consumers, the offer of a settlement is permitted by the section, and if the offer is later deemed reasonable the damages may be limited by the court at a later date.

 With businesses, an additional rule applies.
-The deceptive or unfair acts must have occurred primarily and substantially within the State of Massachusetts.
-This limitation is important to understand, but ultimately your attorney can help you make the determination about whether the claim against your business is affected by this additional requirement.
+The deceptive or unfair acts must have occurred primarily and substantially within the Commonwealth of Massachusetts.
+This limitation is important to understand because ultimately your attorney can help you make the determination about whether the claim against your business is affected by this additional requirement.

 Failure to Comply With Demand Letter Requirements